sociopath00/whatsapp-bulk-messages/README.md

 - Copy your csv file which has numbers of clients into this directory

-    *NOTE: Keep the columns name as `Number` in your csv file for Phone Numbers and add country code*
+    *NOTE: Keep the columns name as `Number` in your csv file for Phone Numbers and add country code eg. +919876543210*

 - Replace Filename and Message in `config.py`